Murder of Shraddha Walkar: Incident

-Shraddha Walkar
+About Shraddha Walkar

 Shraddha Walkar lived with her family until 2018, which consisted of her mother and brother in Vasai, Palghar District, Maharashtra.
 She studied in a convent school in Vasai and took admission in a BMM course in Viva Institute of Technology, Virar.
 She later dropped out from the course.
 Her father, Vikas Walkar, lived separately and operated an electronics service business.
 While working at a call centre of an MNC in Malad, Shraddha met Aaftab Amin Poonawala via the Bumble app.
 Aaftab is also resident of Vasai.
 He went to L.S.
 Raheja College for BMM studies.
 He, coincidentally, also worked at the same call centre.
 In 2019, she moved out to live with him, against her family's wishes, who opposed the interfaith relationship and the idea of living-in with someone "she barely knew".

 Friends and family of Shraddha have further accused Poonawala of physically abusing Walkar regularly prior to the murder.
+They were said to frequently argue over financial issues, and they were arguing when the murder took place.
+During interrogation, Aftab confessed to the crime and said that they fought often as Shraddha was pressurizing him for marriage.

+Shraddha's father, Vikas Walkar, had no idea that she was living in Delhi, and thought that she was in Bangalore.
+Whenever he asked her about her partner, she would not speak much about him.
+Her father also stated that she was closer to her uncle than to him.